Luis Carrión Cruz

-Luis F. Carrión Cruz (born 1952) is Nicaraguan politician.
+Luis Fernando Carrión Cruz (born 1952) is a Nicaraguan politician.
 He is a former guerilla and one of the nine commandantes of the Sandinista (FSLN) National Directorate that overthrew the Somoza regime in 1979.
 Born to a wealthy, politically-connected family, he began college in the United States but returned to Nicaragua, first joining a radical Catholic group then the FSLN.
 He led the Carlos Roberto Huembes Eastern Front in Chontales during the final offensive of the revolution.
 He was a government minister and member of the FSLN National Directorate until 1995 when he split with party and became a cofounder of the Sandinista Renovation Movement (MRS).

 Early life

 Born in 1952, Carrión grew up in a wealthy family in Nicaragua.
 His father Luis Carrión Montoya was a banker and one of the largest stockholders in BANIC, a financial group that controlled much of the Nicaraguan economy before 1979.
 As a child, Carrión was an excellent student, named top sixth-grader in the country in 1964, and eventually becoming valedictorian at his Catholic high school in Managua.
 Following his graduation, he spent one year at Phillips Exeter Academy in New Hampshire, where he was on the honor roll, and graduated in 1970.
 He then matriculated at Rensselaer Polytechnic Institute in Troy, New York.
-While in the US, he participated in Vietnam war protests, and was influenced by the episodes of racism he witnessed as well as the broad disparities between the relative luxury in US and the severe poverty in Nicaragua.
+While in the US, he participated in Vietnam War protests, and was influenced by the episodes of racism he witnessed as well as the broad disparities between the relative luxury in US and the severe poverty in Nicaragua.
 He left college to return to Nicaragua.